 Business Competencies Courses

-Our training catalog provides a wide range of individual courses that can stand alone, but can also be used as part of a program or curriculum of training.
+Our training catalog provides a wide range of individual courses that can stand alone or be used as part of a training program or curriculum.
 In addition to our current off-the-shelf training catalog, Calyptus offers customization services to ensure that training is tailored to the needs of the participating individuals and teams.

 Some courses are already available as e-learning modules, which can be found here.

-Some courses are already available as e-learning modules, and all courses can be delivered as webinars on request
+Some courses are already available as e-learning modules, and all classes can be delivered as webinars on request

 Train-The-Trainer

-This 2-day program covers trainer techniques and requirements; provides detailed notes to potential instructors on how to manage a training program; describes the management techniques for instructors to keep programs running smoothly.
+This 2-day program covers trainer techniques and requirements; provides detailed notes for potential instructors on how to manage a training program; and describes management techniques to keep programs running smoothly.
 Topics covered include qualifications and skills for trainers; the 25 common mistakes in training; role of the trainer; teaching adults; preparing for the program; opening the program; giving presentations; flip-charting techniques; facilitating exercises and conducting case discussions; asking questions in training environments; transitioning from one module to another; and closing the program.
-Participants will have an opportunity to apply learning.
+Participants will have an opportunity to apply their learning.

 As a result of attending this course, participants will: